-Holly Groschner highlighted the importance of establishing the regulatory position as a provider to access federal subsidies for assistance.
+Holly Groschner highlighted the importance of establishing the regulatory position as a provider to access federal subsidies for assistance and for establishing awareness in the new market.

 Rob Fish clarified that bond banks penalties are only triggered when you have pension obligations and that otherwise there is no penalty for having employees.